 With these handy tips, you’ll soon be on your way to attaining that organic garden of your dreams!

 - Pay close attention to the positioning of your plants.
 You can utilise certain taller plants to shade plants that are sensitive to the sun.
+Don’t be afraid to move your plants – either in Autumn or early spring while the plant is dormant.

 - Mix a combination of water, vinegar and alcohol to scrub away salt deposits that build up in clay pots.
 This ensures you can use them again (just make sure they are dry prior to using them though!).